mattheww95/VCFViz/README.md

 - Add average to heat map of altfreq
 - Add selcted average to heat map of altfreq for mutations toggled to true input sheet
 - Highlight selected mutations based off of input sheet markup
+- When same mutations is listed in the same lineage one is dropped

 # Run
 To run: